aloisdeniel/built_bloc/README.md

 In order to generate your bloc, you first have to declare a private class that should extends `Bloc` and be annotated with `@bloc`.

 Then declare getters that describe and register your subjects (from rxdart).
-Several helpers are available in the `Bloc` class, like `behavior` and `publish` shorcuts.
+Several helpers are available in the `Bloc` class, like `addBehavior` and `addPublish` shorcuts.

 ```dart
 import 'package:rxdart/rxdart.dart';